muritane/coordination-architecture/load-bearing_theory_stack.md

 Coordination pressure may be:

-* **buffered** (delayed by storage, slack, or latency),
+- **buffered** (delayed by storage, slack, or latency),
-* **subsidized** (absorbed by external systems),
+- **subsidized** (absorbed by external systems),
-* **displaced** (exported to other actors or layers),
+- **displaced** (exported to other actors or layers),
-* **masked** (hidden by metrics that defer failure).
+- **masked** (hidden by metrics that defer failure).

 Apparent absence of coordination pressure is often evidence of **displacement**, not resolution.

 ---

-## Layer 2: Optionality Preservation (Non-Teleological Exploration Regime)
+## Layer 2: Optionality Preservation (Exploration Under Margin)

-Where coordination load has not yet bound locally:
+Where coordination load has not yet bound locally **and execution margin remains sufficient**:

-* interpretation remains open,
+- interpretation remains open,
-* deviation is cheap,
+- deviation is cheap,
-* failure is local and largely reversible,
+- failure is local and largely reversible,
-* information is preserved rather than destroyed.
+- information is preserved rather than destroyed.

 This regime is **not search, optimization, or preference discovery**.
 No objective function is assumed.

 Evaluation in this regime is:

-* heuristic,
+- heuristic,
-* context-rich,
+- context-rich,
-* non-comparable,
+- non-comparable,
-* non-executable.
+- non-executable.

+Optionality preservation is **conditional**:
+- it requires not only absence of closure,
+- but sufficient **energy, attention, and timing margin** to sustain multiple execution paths.

+When execution margin collapses, optionality may disappear **without formal closure**.

 This is **not a temporal stage**.
-It is a structural regime.
+It is a structural regime that may reappear locally (e.g., sandboxes, exception paths, redesign boundaries) wherever margin is restored.

-Optionality preservation can re-enter locally in mature systems wherever execution closure has not yet hardened (e.g., sandboxes, exception-handling paths, redesign boundaries).

-Optionality disappears only where execution has already closed.
+Optionality disappears only where execution has already closed **or margin has been exhausted**.

 ---